Utah Administrative Code

-(4) "Utah Essential Health Benefits Package" means the benefits designated in this rule by the commissioner as essential health benefits in non-grandfathered plans for the purposes of the ACA in Utah.
+(6) "Utah Essential Health Benefits Package" means the benefits designated in this rule by the commissioner as essential health benefits in non-grandfathered plans for the purposes of the PPACA in Utah.

-(1)(a) The commissioner hereby designates the PEHP Utah Basic Plus plan as the Utah Essential Health Benefits Package for purposes of the ACA in Utah.
+(1)(a) The commissioner hereby designates the PEHP Utah Basic Plus plan as the Utah Essential Health Benefits Package for purposes of the PPACA in Utah.

-(2)(a) Except as provided in Subsection (b), an individual or small employer carrier who issues or renews a non-grandfathered plan on or after January 1, 2014, must include at a minimum the benefits of the Utah Essential Health Benefits Package.
+(2)(a) Except as provided in Subsection (b) and (c), an individual or small employer carrier who issues or renews a non-grandfathered plan on or after January 1, 2014, must include at a minimum the benefits of the Utah Essential Health Benefits Package.

 (b) A carrier may substitute coverage provided in the Utah Essential Health Benefits Package as long as substitutions are actuarially equivalent and complies with the standards set forth in 42 CFR 457.431.